Erich-SM/ZephyrOS/README.md

 ## Booting

 for building the OS you will need to add the header files to sysroot.
 To do so, run `./headers.sh`.
 Now to run `./build.sh` to build the OS.
 NOTE!
 If you want to do anytthing again, run `./clean.sh`.
 To create the ISO img, run
 `./iso.sh`.
 To boot the OS, use qemu.
 Run `./qemu.sh`.
 NOTE! if anything fails, run `./clean.sh` and restart.

+## Root dirs

+This might be a viable way to have the root dirs work.
+Maybe keep it possix and have the user and system files as two subs in the umbrella dirs

+/uroot has user files
+/sroot has system files
+or
+/bin/ubin
+/bin/sbin
+or keep it true linux

 ## Notation